 How to Reach Kerala

-Kerala has three international airports in Thiruvananthapuram, Kochi and Calicut from where flights ply to all prominent international and Indian cities.
+Kerala has three international airports in Thiruvananthapuram, Kochi, and Calicut from where flights ply to all prominent international and Indian cities.

-If you are travelling by road, you take NH 17, 47 and 49 to reach Kerala from any part of the country.
+If you are traveling by road, you take NH 17, 47 and 49 to reach Kerala from any part of the country.
 The intrastate road network is also strong, with roads connecting major locations within the state.

-Direct trains to Kerala’s 200 railway stations can be availed from major cities like Delhi, Mumbai, Bangalore and Kolkata.
+Direct trains to Kerala’s 200 railway stations can be availed from major cities like Delhi, Mumbai, Bangalore, and Kolkata.

 Food In Kerala

-Kerala has a very rich endemic cuisine, replete with fish, rice and coconut.
+Kerala has a very rich endemic cuisine, replete with fish, rice, and coconut.
 Begin your day with the staple breakfast of Puddu (steamed rice cake) and Kadala curry (chickpea curry cooked in coconut milk).
 Another delectable option is the Appam, which is a rice flour pancake and is eaten with stew made with spice-infused coconut milk.

 The star of Kerala’s cuisine is its seafood.
 You can choose between a chemmeen (prawn) curry, which is cooked in coconut milk with a spicy, sour gravy or fish moilee, which is a stew made with marinated fish in a tangy coconut gravy.
 Better still, try both!

 For desserts, do not miss to try palada payasam, which is a delicious rice pudding made in milk and ghee and is indispensable at special occasions.